List of EastEnders characters introduced in 2007: Dee

-Dee, played by Steve Chaplin, is a member of Terry Bates' (Nicholas Ball) hooligan firm alongside Terry, Bird Meadows (Brett Fancy) and Jase Dyer (Stephen Lord).
+Dee, played by Steve Chaplin, is a member of Terry Bates's (Nicholas Ball) hooligan firm alongside Terry, Bird Meadows (Brett Fancy) and Jase Dyer (Stephen Lord).
 It is revealed that Dee was the one who informed on Jase to the police, resulting in Jase being sent to prison.
 Terry and his firm arrange a car crash for Dee, which leaves him severely injured.

 Jack Branning

 Jack Branning, played by Scott Maslen, is the son of Jim Branning (John Bardon) and brother of Carol Jackson (Lindsey Coulson) and Max Branning (Jake Wood).
 Soon after his arrival in Walford Jack begins an on-off relationship with Ronnie Mitchell (Samantha Womack), but he betrays her by having sex with her sister Roxy (Rita Simons), and getting her pregnant.
 Jack also has a brief fling with Sam Mitchell (Danniella Westbrook), resulting in another baby.
 He goes on to reunite with Ronnie, however their child, James dies of sudden infant death syndrome.
 Jack then has a relationship with Sharon Rickman (Letitia Dean), but he jilts her moments before they are due to marry.
 Maslen departed from the show on 15 October 2013 after six years on the show, but later returned full time at Christmas 2015.
+Jack has been regarded as one of the soap's "iconic" characters.